abolis-biotechnologies/plate-maker/README.md

 | [disabled]        | changes an editable plate to read-only |
 | (selectionEnded)  | triggered when wells are selected      |

-On the other hand, our **Plate Maker** component is designed to have one property, one hostListener, two inputs and two outputs:
+On the other hand, our **Plate Maker** component is designed to have one property, one hostListener, three inputs and two outputs:

 |**I/O/Prop./Listener**| **Type**     | **Description**                                                                                      |
 |----------------------|--------------|------------------------------------------------------------------------------------------------------|